 Response to treatment

 There are four types of patterns that have been described:

-- homogeneous accumulation of iodised oil in the whole tumour and the surrounding area.
+- homogeneous accumulation of iodised oil in the whole tumor and the surrounding area.
 This type of accumulation indicates good response to treatment

-- homogeneous accumulation of iodised oil in the tumour only
+- homogeneous accumulation of iodised oil in the tumor only

 - irregular accumulation with filling defects.
 This accumulation represents less than optimal